Langenfeld/py-gitea/README.md

 # py-gitea

-A very simple API client for Gitea version 1.9.0.
+A very simple API client for Gitea version 1.13.x.

-This has been somewhat tested (and used!), so most things should work as expected.
+This has been somewhat tested (and used), so most things should work as expected.

 Note that not the full Swagger-API is accessible.
-The implemented part is focused on Organization/Team/Repository/User-creation, also putting users in Teams in Organizations and adding Repositories to Teams.
+The whole implementation is focused on making access and working with Organizations, Teams, Repositories and Users as pain free as possible.

 Originally forked from https://github.com/m301/py-gitea.